plone/plone.portlets/plone/portlets/README.txt

     </body>
   </html>

-If we create a child of child1, it iwll acquire the parent setting for "block parent portlets".
-Of course, this still says "block parent".
-Thus, we get no portlets from child1 here.
+If we create a child of child1, it will see that the portlets above child1 are still blocked, but those from child11 are not blocked.

   >>> child11 = Folder()
   >>> child1['child11'] = child11